Tian Guan Tay

 From 2013 to 2017, as Co-Chair of APRAST (Asia Pacific Regional Aviation Safety Team), he provided key leadership, implementing organizational changes that improved APRAST’s effectiveness as the regional body for aviation safety, in support of ICAO’s Global Aviation Safety Plan (GASP).

 From 2015 thru 2017, Tay Tiang Guan was instrumental in establishing a regional office of EASA (European Aviation Safety Agency) in Singapore, strengthening the important partnership between CAAS and EASA to develop appropriate regional safety standards, including emerging aviation safety issues related to operation of UAS (Unmanned Aircraft Systems) and cybersecurity.

 Throughout his career in aviation, Tay Tiang Guan has quietly and persistently advanced safety across all aviation communities in the Asia Pacific Region.

-The Laura Taber Barbour Air Safety Foundation is pleased to recognize Peggy Gilligan with the 2017 Laura Taber Barbour Air Safety Award for her life-long dedication, extraordinary vision, and substantial contributions to aviation safety around the world.
+The Laura Taber Barbour Air Safety Foundation is pleased to recognize Tay Tiang Guan with the 2018 Laura Taber Barbour Air Safety Award for his outstanding achievements that have improved aviation safety in his region and around the world.